 Elements of a Strong Foundation

-There are a variety of different foundation options out there and choosing the most suitable one for your needs depends upon a few different variables:
+There are a variety of different foundation options out there and choosing the most suitable one for your needs depends on a few different variables:

 - The stability and layout of the terrain foundation will rest on